 “It shall be the duty of the Department of Audits and Accounts to thoroughly audit and check the books and accounts of…the several units of the University System of Georgia.”

-Final reports from DOAA are copied to the Executive Vice Chancellor for Strategy & Fiscal Affairs, the CAO, BOR IAR Committee Chairs and ICAs.
+Final reports from DOAA are copied to the Chief Fiscal Officer, the Associate Vice Chancellor for Accounting & Reporting, the CAO, BOR IARC Committee Chairs and ICAs.
 DOAA will perform appropriate follow up procedures to verify that corrective action has taken place for all significant deficiencies and material weaknesses.
-Any unfavorable exceptions will be reported to the CAO and the Executive Vice Chancellor for Strategy & Fiscal Affairs.
+Any unfavorable exceptions will be reported to the Associate Vice Chancellor for Accounting & Reporting, the CAO and the Chief Fiscal Officer.

 16.2.2 Third-Party Engagements